 You need to choose at least one of the first two options.
 The Welcome message is optional, but recommended.

 Click on the NEXT: LANGUAGE button, or select LANGUAGE on the progress bar on top of the page.

-Step 2: Choose which language you will use on your newsletter
+Step 2: Choose which language you will use in your scenario

-On the LANGUAGE section, you will see one the left side an overview of your customers (audience size, number of languages, and most popular language).
+On the LANGUAGE section, you will see on the left side an overview of your customers (audience size, number of languages, and most popular language).

 Based on this information, you can choose whether you want to send your newsletters in only one language (Single language), or more than one (Multi language).
 You can send out newsletters in as many languages as you want.

 Language information is collected automatically by edrone from your customer's browser language settings.
 This means that it is not linked to a specific location.
 For example, if a customer lives in France but their browser is set up in English, they will be considered an english-speaking customer.